foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # What info is needed to call ffem app

-- The only required info is the 'uuid' from the above json files
+- Set intent action to 'ffem.match'
-- This will tell ffem Match which test to launch
+- Set 'testId' for the required test. ids are in the above json file
-- To launch appropriate ffem app set intent action to either 'ffem.natch'
+- ffem Match launches the test based on the above id

 ```java